-1. You’ll generally get an income tax deduction for the fair market value.1
+1. You're eligible for an income tax deduction for the fair market value.1

-2. Capital gains taxes are eliminated—instead of paying more than 20% in taxes,2 a greater portion of your gift will be available for grants to your favorite charities.
+2. Capital gains taxes may be eliminated—instead of paying more than 20% in taxes,2 a greater portion of your gift will be available for grants to your favorite charities.

 1Fair market value of the stock as determined by a qualified appraisal, held for more than one year.

 Fidelity Charitable is a 501(c)(3) public charity, which means it generally will not pay capital gains taxes on its sale of the S-corp stock.
 That means your charitable gift instantly increases by the amount you save in taxes, which may exceed 20%.2 (As a shareholder, Fidelity Charitable will generally be subject to unrelated business income tax (UBIT) on any income it derives during its period of ownership and on its gain from the sale.
 Fidelity Charitable pays these taxes with the proceeds of the sale.)

 2This assumes all realized gains are subject to the maximum federal long-term capital gains tax rate of 20% and the Medicare surtax of 3.8%, and that the donor originally planned to sell the stock and contribute the net proceeds (less the capital gains tax and Medicare surtax) to charity.

 Consider this example: